Updated December 2023

 Want to make it an overnight trip?
 I’d recommend booking a night at The National.

 It’s a classic fall trip for us, a day at Apple Hill.
 Even though you can visit year-round, it’s especially wonderful in the fall when apple season is in full force.
 I’d recommend avoiding the weekends if possible and opting for an early afternoon excursion.
-Some of our favorite stops are for caramel apples from Able’s, cider doughnuts at Boa Vista, and apple picking at Smokey Ridge.
+Some of our favorite stops are for walk-in apple pies at Delfino, caramel apples from Able’s, cider doughnuts at Boa Vista, and apple picking at Smokey Ridge.
+For my complete guide to Apple Hill, check out my guide to the best things to do in Apple Hill in the fall.

 For those who love to go antiquing, you’ll adore Petaluma.
 There are SO many antique shops here and a historic downtown to explore as well.
-Pop into Vintage Bank Antiques, and Chelsea Antiques while in the downtown area.
+Pop into Chelsea Antiques while in the downtown area.
 For food, I like the Shuckery, Della Fattoria, and the Brewsters Beer Garden.

 Further up Highway 101 is the town of Sebastopol.
 The drive is longer than say Petaluma but I really do love an afternoon exploring the Barlow Market which is near the downtown.
 It is this hip outdoor market that is full of restaurants, breweries, great shopping, and coffee shops.
 I love Fern Bar, Golden State Cider, and Taylor Lane Coffee.
 For shopping, don’t miss popping into Elsie Green for incredible French antiques.